Heirloom Tomato Tartlets

 As a finishing touch, we drizzle a bright green herb oil — basil, parsley, and olive oil — over the top of the tarts.
 The drizzle has a dynamite intensity: It brings out all the heirloom tomatoes’ natural herbaceousness.
 And it gives the tarts a certain polish.
 The secret to chef-y swirls and dots?
 We put the herb oil in a squeeze bottle and boldly doodle away.

 Heirloom tomato tartlets are the kind of appetizer you can serve anywhere.
-They’ll make a charming start to a sit-down dinner, a delightful appetizer at a cocktail party, or a light, pleasing repast for a casual afternoon glass of wine on the patio with friends.
+They’ll make a charming start to a sit-down dinner, a delightful appetizer with cocktails, or a light, pleasing repast for a casual afternoon glass of wine on the patio.

 Our tip: This is a make-ahead recipe.
 The pâte brisée can be made a couple of days in advance, and the tartlets are served at room temperature.
 You can stir the filling together and slice the tomatoes just before serving — a few minutes of assembly, and you’ll have an Instagram-worthy appetizer to show off.